nncsang/Infory-Dashboard/README.md

 Infory Dashboard WebUI App
 ======
 Now, this is the time for our main actor - Infory Dashboard WebUI App.
 I built this Web App when I worked for Infory company since its very first time of a startup.
 As you know, everything in a startup must be **fast** but Infory Dashboard WebUI App is a huge WebUI app with a lot of charts, user interaction, and filters...
 How can I do it?
-I did a little research about web front-end, and I "met" AngularJS.
+I did a little research about web front-end, and I "met" and "fell in love with" AngularJS.

 Why AngularJS
 ======